 The Bible never tells us that animals have rights.
 Such a position, at least in some of its modern forms, is against Scripture since it often raises animals to the same level as people.
 Today, "animal rights" advocates have a variety of positions.
-Some say that all animals should have the same rights as people while others say that though they are not people that they should be granted autonomy and that we should not use them in any way whether it be for food, research, or as pets.
-Advocates have a variety of justifications for their positions, but none of them, as far as I've seen, are Biblically based.
+Some say that all animals should have the same rights as people, while others say that though they are not people, they should be granted autonomy and that we should not use them in any way, whether it be for food, research, or as pets.
+Advocates have a variety of justifications for their positions, but none of them, as far as I've seen, are biblically based.

 The Bible tells us that we are superior to the animals.
 Adam demonstrated his authority over them by naming them (Genesis 2:19-20), and animals were given to us for food (Genesis 9:3).
-In fact, Jesus said that we are more valuable than the animals in Matthew 6:26.1.
-The Bible tells us that we are stewards of the land and the animals on it (Gen. 1:26, Psalm 8:5-8).
+In fact, Jesus said we are more valuable than the animals in Matthew 6:26.1.
+The Bible tells us that we are stewards of the land and the animals on it (Gen. 1:26; Psalm 8:5-8).
 We are to take care of them and not abuse them.
-This is not because they have rights but because we have been entrusted by God with the responsibility to care for what He has given us and to use wisdom in expanding our dominion in the world.
+This is not because they have rights, but because we have been entrusted by God with the responsibility to care for what he has given us and to use wisdom in expanding our dominion in the world.
 Animals are part of that charge.

 - Proverbs 12:10, "A righteous man has regard for the life of his animal, but even the compassion of the wicked is cruel."